 Use Find the Evidence Questions to Your Advantage

-SAT exams now have a type of question which asks you to read a passage and then pick out a choice from your answers which provides evidence for the answer to your PREVIOUS question.
+SAT exams now have a type of question that asks you to read a passage and then pick out a choice from your answers which provides evidence for the answer to your PREVIOUS question.

-In other words, you could have question 22 asking you what color the sky is, and question 23 will ask you to find the excerpt in a passage which best gives evidence as to why the sky is blue.
+In other words, you could have question 22 asking you what color the sky is, and question 23 will ask you to find the excerpt in a passage that best gives evidence as to why the sky is blue.
 It is a way to show that you know your stuff and you are not just blindly guessing, but it can be tough.

 The good thing about these questions is that if you were stuck between two answers on question 22 if the sky is blue or green, you can use the excerpt in 23 to find evidence for one of those answers.
 If you find evidence, you can be sure that you answer both correctly.